graphile/crystal/packages/graphile-crystal/CRYSTAL_FLOW.md

 StaticInputLeafPlan(aether, value):

 - Let {plan} be {NewPlan(aether)}.
+- Let the internal function provided by {plan} for evaluating the plan, {eval}, be a function that returns {value} for each input crystal object.
+- Return {plan}.

-- TODO: this represents a static "leaf" value, but will return it via a plan.
+This represents a static "leaf" value, but will return it via a plan.
 The plan will always evaluate to the same value.

 ValuePlan(aether):